Opening hours: closed down in September 2019

 Official site: https://ubrew.cc/

-Our first industrial estate bar of the tour, which presumably explains why there's a sign warning people that there are lorries running in and out, and it may be a good idea to avoid drunkenly walking under them.
-It's a more prominent sign than the one that used to tell you you were in the right place - at the time of our July 2018 visit, the only thing identifying uBrew was the name written in chalk on the fag end bin by the door.
-If this site was an I-Spy book, you'd get special points for spotting groups of slightly drunk people looking lost.
-(If you don't want to be one of them, the trick is that once you've entered the estate you'll need to turn right, going past the more visible Bone Daddies, of which more later.)
+Back when it used to exist, uBrew was our first industrial estate bar on the route, which presumably explained why there was a sign warning people that there are lorries running in and out, and it may be a good idea to avoid drunkenly walking under them.
+It was a more prominent sign than the one that used to tell you you were in the right place - at the time of our July 2018 visit, the only thing identifying uBrew was the name written in chalk on the fag end bin by the door.
+This may have been an omen of some sort.

 Another example of the blurring of the lines here: was uBrew a brewery tap?
 Well, it certainly smelled like one, more so than any of the other places on the Mile.
 There was a large brewing area you can wander around, and a series of beers labelled uBrew available both on tap and in the fridge.
 But the main business - ha! - of uBrew, as the name kind of suggests, was that they rented their equipment out to anyone who fancied making their own beer.
 As a result, it was sometimes a little uncertain as to who was responsible for a uBrew beer - was it one of their own, or made by one of their clients?
 Either way, there was usually a pretty good range on offer, with ten taps (including a couple of guests) as well as a fridge full of bottles.
 (The latter was where you sometimes found Responsibly, their amusingly-named alcohol-free beer.)